 According to Wikipedia, members of the annonaceae family include custard apple, cherimoya, soursop, guanabana, graviola, sweetsop, ilama, soncoya, atemoya, and biriba – a kind of honorary annonaceae.
 (15)

 To complicate things, some of these names can sometimes end up being used interchangeably in everyday conversations.

 But you don’t need to memorize any of them.

 If you happen to live in Portugal, Brazil, or any other country where regular consumption of any of these fruits is common, all you need to keep in mind is that you must be careful about eating them regularly.

 Because they contain chemicals known to be neurotoxic.
 (16)

 Of special interest to researchers is annonacin, which can cross the blood-brain barrier and damage nerve cells.
-(17) This substance is even though to be the cause of an atypical kind of Parkinson’s Disease seen especially in Guatemala.
+(17) This substance is even though to be the cause of an atypical kind of Parkinson’s Disease seen especially in Guadeloupe.
 (18)